szilvia-csernus/rabbit_sanctuary/README.md

 ### Typography

 Typography choice was made with the help of a font pairing website [Typ.io](https://typ.io/lists).
-Nunito and Nunito Sans were chosen from the [Google Fonts](https://fonts.google.com/) library for their simplicity, legibility and fairly informal feel.
+[Nunito](https://fonts.google.com/specimen/Nunito) and [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans) were selected from the [Google Fonts](https://fonts.google.com/) library for their simplicity, legibility and fairly informal feel.
 These fonts' conservative look increases trust towards the organisation.

 ### Imagery